Photo by Posy Quarterman

 - Appointment as official dissertation reader, School of Religion, Claremont Graduate University

 - Ongoing professional development—for example, with the University of Chicago, the Author-Editor Clinic, and Editcetera

 SCHOLARS, PUBLISHERS & SOCIETIES

-In addition to my work with individual professors, independent scholars, and advanced students, I edit for Fordham University Press, Indiana University Press, and the Society of Biblical Literature.
+In addition to my work with individual professors, independent scholars, and advanced students, I have edited for Fordham University Press, Indiana University Press, and the Society of Biblical Literature.
+I am also the copyeditor for the journal Media Industries.

 PRESS & APPEARANCES

 - In September 2013, I presented a webinar with the Text and Academic Authors Association.
 More information, including download links, here: “Pushing Your Writing, Raising Your Profile.”

 - The Claremont Graduate University Pedant interviewed me for a May 2013 story about how academic writers can overcome inertia.
 Read the whole article here.